31st House of Representatives of Puerto Rico

-The 31st House of Representatives of Puerto Rico is the lower house of the 19th Legislative Assembly of Puerto Rico and will meet from January 2, 2021 to January 1, 2025.
+The 31st House of Representatives of Puerto Rico was the lower house of the 19th Legislative Assembly of Puerto Rico and met from January 2, 2021 to January 1, 2025.
 All members were elected in the 2020 elections.
 The House had a majority of elected members from the Popular Democratic Party (PPD), but since 4 May 2022 the PPD only enjoys a plurality.

-The body is counterparted by the 27th Senate of Puerto Rico in the upper house.
+The body was counterparted by the 27th Senate of Puerto Rico in the upper house.